• Skip to main content

 Why you’ll love this recipe

-• It’s healthy – this gorgeous soup is loaded with carrots, pumpkin, potato and onion.
-It’s a nourishing soup that will give you a vitamin boost over the colder months.
+• Healthy – loaded with carrots, pumpkin, potato and onion.
+It’s a nourishing soup that will give you a big vitamin boost over the cooler months.

-• Roasted veggies make everything taste better!
-Roasting the vegetables before adding them to the soup adds so much rich, caramelised flavour.
+• Roasted vegetables make the soup taste even better!
+Roasting the veggies before adding them to the soup adds depth and a gorgeous caramelised flavour.

 Ingredients you will need